 The period between HIV infection and a screening test becoming positive.
 In the window period the HIV blood test may be falsely negative (the test is negative but the person is infected with HIV).
 The window period usually lasts up to 6 weeks.
 Some people with acute seroconversion illness may still be in the window period.

 By killing CD4 cells and, thereby, damaging the immune system.
 As a result the body is unable to protect itself from a wide range of viral, bacterial, fungal and parasitic infections.

 6. What effect is HIV having on society in Africa?

 The HIV epidemic is having a devastating effect on society.
-It is estimated that almost six million South Africans are HIV positive.
+In 2016 it was estimated that about 7 million people in South Africa are living with HIV.
 Most are female.

 Case study 3

 A 25-year-old man is seen at a primary-care clinic with herpes zoster which is very painful.
 He has also lost some weight and complains of recurrent mouth ulcers.
 On examination he has generalised lymphadenopathy and typical pruritic papular eruption.
 His HIV test was positive 4 years ago when he was screened at work.
 He is still able to continue working.

 1. How would you grade the clinical stage of HIV infection in this patient?